From the author:

 Questions as the heart of moderation

-Questions dominate our lives.
-For example: "When do you fly?", "What would you like to have breakfast for?", "Which project staff did you choose?".
-But the moderation requires a much more sophisticated questioning technique than is necessary in everyday life.
+Questions rule our lives.
+For example: “When is your plane going?”, “What would you like to have breakfast for?”, “Which project team did you choose?”.
+However, moderation requires a much more sophisticated questioning technique than is necessary in everyday life.

 Because while we often ask things in everyday life that we do not know - but the other person already has - the question in moderation has a completely different task:

 Moderation is not about interrogating the known, but about making something new possible.
 This requires a purposeful and intelligent question that inspires people to think differently.